VictorianRoques/webserv/README.md

 # webserv

-The development of a basic HTTP server in C++98
+42 Paris group project | C++98 implementation of a HTTP server

-A 42 group project